 A claim on www.calgon.co.uk stated "Washing machines live longer with Calgon".
 Next to the claim was a colour-coded map depicting the varied water hardness across the UK.

 Which? challenged whether the claim "Washing machines live longer with Calgon" was misleading and could be substantiated, because they did not believe the evidence used to support it reflected relevant washing conditions.

 CAP Code (Edition 12)

-On this point, we investigated the ad under CAP Code (Edition 12) rule 4.1 (Harm and offence) but did not find it in breach.
+We investigated under CAP Code (Edition 12) rules 3.1 (Misleading advertising) and 3.7 (Substantiation), but did not find it in breach.